Home Repairs That Can't Wait

 • Electrical problems.
 Flickering lighting or loose outlets are signs of potential electrical safety concerns.
 Electrical problems should be addressed to avoid risk of a fire.

 • Missing or damaged shingles.
-Generally, this issue doesn’t sneak up on us, as damage can often be associated with a weather event.
-Other issues do arise as your roof ages, so it is helpful to know the age of your roof and its expected life.
+Generally, this issue doesn’t sneak up on you, as damage can often be associated with a weather event.
+Other issues may arise as your roof ages, so it's helpful to know the age of your roof and its expected life.

 • Mold removal.
 Mold is both a safety concern and an indicator of other potential problems.
-If there is mold, there is moisture—so make sure you address the cause of the mold as well.
+If there's mold, there's moisture—so make sure you address the cause of the mold as well.

 • Caulking.
 As caulk ages, it can shrink and crack.
-If you have old caulk around sinks, tubs, and windows that is no longer keeping water and moisture out, you should take time to reseal those areas.
+If you have old caulk around sinks, tubs, and windows that's no longer keeping water and moisture out, you should take time to reseal those areas.

 Another thing to keep in mind is the amount of time a task will take.
-While this doesn’t change the status of the must-fix items, it will help you prioritize everything else.
-If it will only take 5 minutes to make a minor repair, it is likely worth fixing instead of adding to a list.
-What are some projects on your list that you have been putting off?
+While this doesn’t change the status of the must-fix items, it'll help you prioritize everything else.
+If it'll only take 5 minutes to make a minor repair, it's likely worth fixing instead of adding to a list.
+What are some projects on your list that you've been putting off?

 Sources